ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-20.png"/>

 You will see the schema for the new table.
 The table is empty.
-You will be moving data from on-premies to this table in the move data to cloud excercies later on in this lab using Data Connect and optionally the Bluxemix Lift CLI.
+You will be moving data from on-premises to this table in the move data to cloud excercies later on in this lab using Data Connect and optionally the Bluxemix Lift CLI.

 # Work on the "On-Premises" systems